Briggsbriner/Median-Incomes-by-Texas-Counties/README.md

 # Median Incomes in Texas Counties
 Unit 3 Project for English 105
-The original Public Heatlh dataset was provided by Professor Gotzler
+The original Public Health dataset was provided by Professor Gotzler

-In this repository, you will find a colabs notebook oulining specific steps on how to cull a condensed dataset, a larger public health by county dataset, and ultimately the subset of data I sifted through and created outlining median household incomes across various counties in Texas.
+In this repository, you will find a Colab notebook outlining specific steps on how to cull a condensed dataset, a larger public health by county dataset, and ultimately the subset of data I sifted to create the subset about median household incomes across various counties in Texas.

 ### Why Does This Data Matter?